The Galah (Rose-breasted Cockatoo) FAQ

 How can you determine the gender of a Galah?

 The easiest way to attempt to determine the gender of a Galah is to look at the eyes.
 The males have a more dark, almost brown iris (area of the eye that surrounds the pupil) while the females have a lighter, pink iris.
-Other characteristics to help you determine gender are males seem to have a better ability to talk and females tend to sit on a perch with there legs apart more frequently than males.
+Other characteristics to help you determine gender are males seem to have a better ability to talk and females tend to sit on a perch with their legs apart more frequently than males.

 How can I determine how old my Galah is?